Querzion/coding.gissa.talet/README.md

 # GissaTalet
 A game in Swedish, where you try to guess the right number that has been randomly generated.
 It is a common programming task in courses.

-In here is the program, the 'flowchart' and the 'pseudocode'.
+In here is:

+    the program : GissaTalet
+    & flowchart for GissaTalet
+    & pseudocode for GissaTalet

 To Use the FlowChart file.
 Download and install : Flowgorithm